-What actually are anchor links in WordPress ?
-Have you been in the situation when you found something on the website but you had to scroll the page down very long to find the necessary heading?
-For example, Google offered you a page because it contains the information on your search requests but the necessary segment is in the bottom.
+What actually are anchor links in WordPress?
+Have you been in a situation when you found something on the website but you had to scroll the page down very long to find the necessary heading?
+For example, Google offered you a page because it contains the information on your search requests but the necessary segment is at the bottom.
 We’re pretty sure you do not like to read the whole article just for several paragraphs.

 At the same time, there are a lot of pages with a table of contents at the top.
 You are able to click on the necessary heading and drop down to the required section.
 It’s because of WordPress anchor links which allow setting a link for a specific paragraph or text fragment.

 If you are a website owner, you will definitely try to avoid long texts without a table of contents.
 Unless you risk losing some of your visitors.
 Not the best contemplation, isn’t it?

 In the article, we will tell you more about WordPress anchor links and why it’s better to use them on your website.
 Also, we will provide a detailed guide on how to install anchor links on your WordPress website.
 You can also buy a VPS WordPress Hosting on WPoven at Just $66.63, also get free premium themes and plugins.